JaySRT/Final_Web_Application/README.md

 * It will start and run with MYSQL and Flask App and then open a browser and paste below URL - `http://localhost:5000/`
+* Press Ctrl + C to finally stop the app after using.